-3.37 The County Council is responsible for Minerals and Waste Planning.
-The Minerals Local Plan for Staffordshire (2017) and the Waste Local plan for Staffordshire and Stoke-on-Trent (2013) is available on the website.
+3.38 The County Council is responsible for Minerals and Waste Planning in Staffordshire.
+The Minerals Local Plan for Staffordshire (2017) and the Waste Local plan for Staffordshire and Stoke-on-Trent (2013) are available on the website.

-3.38 The Staffordshire and Stoke-on-Trent joint waste local plan covers the period up to 2026, while the Staffordshire minerals local plan runs up to 2030.
+3.39 The Staffordshire and Stoke-on-Trent joint waste local plan covers the period up to 2026, while the Staffordshire minerals local plan runs up to 2030.
 In line with Regulation 10A of The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended), the County Council published a 5-year review of the relevant plans which has so far concluded that the Local Plans continue to work well, and that there is no immediate need for either plan to be revised.
 As a result, the County Council has not yet prepared a programme for the local plans to be revised.

-3.39 A bilateral draft officer Statement of Common Ground has been prepared between Newcastle-under-Lyme Borough Council and Staffordshire County Council.
+3.40 A bilateral Statement of Common Ground has been prepared between Newcastle-under-Lyme Borough Council and Staffordshire County Council.
 The County Council and the Borough Council has engaged in constructive and ongoing discussion on a number of relevant matters in relation to the Local Plan, including on Transport and Infrastructure.

-3.40 The following key matters are considered in the officer level draft SOCG:-
+3.41 The following key matters are considered in the SOCG:-